 Digging into the Terms of Service, Tara Energy lists additional fees for agents aiding with payments, disconnections, disconnection notices, insufficient funds, and late payments.

-If you are concerned about any of these additional fees, you might consider a different electricity plan.
+If you are concerned about these additional fees, you might consider a different electricity plan.

 Are you getting free electricity?